Table of contents

 Concept 4P

 The classic 4P concept is by far the best known due also to the fact that it is the oldest.
 The term „Marketing Mix” was first used by Neil Borden in 1953, and Edmund Jerome McCarthy proposed the 4Ps as a classification of the key elements of the Marketing Mix in 1960.
-However, although Borden is the author of the term, Philip Kotler definitely contributed to its spread and development of the concept.
+However, although Borden is the term’s author, Philip Kotler contributed to the spread and development of the concept.

-The classic 4P formula includes the 4 main instruments of Marketing Mix, namely product, price, promotion and distribution (also sometimes translated as place).
-This composition maintains its relevance all the time, even though the industry itself has evolved strongly over the years.
+The classic 4P formula includes the 4 main instruments of Marketing Mix: product, price, promotion and distribution (also sometimes translated as place).
+This composition always maintains its relevance, even though the industry has evolved strongly over the years.
 I will now outline exactly what each of the P’s stands for:

 Product

 Under this term is not only the product itself in its purely physical form, but also the value it carries with it.
-Therefore, such elements as its packaging, aesthetics, quality, branding, warranty, and how it is perceived by the audience, how it meets their needs and what emotions accompany them while using this commodity are important.
+Therefore, such elements as its packaging, aesthetics, quality, branding, warranty, how the audience perceives it, how it meets their needs and what emotions accompany them while using this commodity are important.

 We have already established that a product is more than what is physically sold.
-It’s also worth remembering that at this stage you must also identify your customers and test your merchandise in the market.
+It’s also worth remembering that you must identify your customers and test your merchandise in the market at this stage.
 At the very beginning, you also need to understand exactly what your product is.
 During this phase, it would be a good idea to try to answer questions such as: „What makes my product different?”, „What needs does it meet?”, „Who can use it?”

 The final step is to conduct market research to help you locate your target market.
 If you’re not sure what market will be most suitable, you can conduct focus studies and offer your product to a certain audience to test it.